apostrophecms/docs/docs/guide/custom-ui.md

 The resulting value is then available as the `stars` property of the piece or widget, with an integer value between `1` and `5`.

 ::: warning
-At some point during the lifetime of Apostrophe 3.x we intend to migrate to Vue 3.x.
-We will do so with as much backwards compatibility as possible and make the community aware of the timeline, but when coding custom admin UI components it must be understood that minor changes may be necessary in the future.
 :::